markjamesm/markjamesm.github.io/_posts/2021-01-08-writing-an-iracing-sdk-implementation-fsharp.md

 };
 ```

-I decided to make use of the <a href="https://fsharp.github.io/FSharp.Data/library/Http.html" target=_blank>F# Data HTTP library</a> in order to download the response and so I installed it from NuGet at this point.
+I decided to make use of the <a href="https://fsharp.github.io/FSharp.Data/library/Http.html">F# Data HTTP library</a> in order to download the response and so I installed it from NuGet at this point.

 Next, inside my iRacingFSharp project I created a file called Irsdk.fs and wrote the following code: